kawamataryo/chikamichi/README.md

 # Chikamichi

-A very simple Chrome extension that enables fuzzy search of browsing histories and bookmark and tab.
+Chikamichi is an extension that makes it very easy to navigate pages in Chrome or Firefox.
+You can search and navigate across browser history, bookmarks, and tabs.
+Simple shortcuts and a simple interface make it easy to use.

 Inspired by [Sidekick](https://www.meetsidekick.com/) search dialog.
 The Japanese meaning of `chikamichi` is a shorter way.

 ## ✨ Features